trederndor/wg-gui/README.md

 ## Requirements

--   Raspberry Pi with PiVPN/WireGuard installed.
+-   Raspberry Pi with PiVPN/WireGuard installed.  < -- This is a MUST have
 -   Python 3.x
 -   Flask
 -   qrcode Python library